jonmccull/digital-garden/_notes/vivaldi.md

 ![Vivaldi Browser](/assets/10-Vivaldi-Web-Panel.webp)

-## What do I do at Vivaldi?
+## What did I do at Vivaldi?
-I joined a small marketing team as Growth Marketing Manager in 2016.
+I joined the company in 2016 as Growth Marketing Manager.
 At the start of 2021 I took on the Head of [[Product Marketing]] role to tackle [branding](/branding-a-browser){: .internal-link}, [[Positioning]], user acquisition and activation.
-I work at the intersection of product development, marketing, PR, and community, with a view of gaining growth in the millions of users globally.
+I wrapped up my time at Vivaldi in March 2022.
+During my five years in the company I worked at the intersection of product development, marketing, PR, and community, with a view of gaining growth in the millions of users globally.

 ## What makes Vivaldi different?